splunk/kafka-mq-go/README.md

         * `partition : Int` - the ordinal of the partition in the source topic that contains the message.
         * `offset : Long` - the offset in the partition where the message is located.
         * `redeliver_after_ms: Long` - the number of milliseconds to wait between when this marker is seen by the `RedeliveryTracker` and when the associated message should be redelivered.
 Only set for `Start` and `KeepAlive` markers.
-        * `key : bytes` - the key of the Kafka ConsumerRecord that contains the message.
+        * `key : bytes` - the key of the Kafka ConsumerRecord in the source topic that contains the message.
 Sent so that the message can be redelivered to the correct logical queue.
-        * `value : bytes` - the value of the Kafka ConsumerRecord that contains the message.
+        * `value : bytes` - the value of the Kafka ConsumerRecord in the source topic that contains the message.
 Sent so that the original message contents can be redelivered.
 Only set for `Start` messages.
     * In an effort to conserve storage:
         * `Start` markers will have all fields set.
         * `KeepAlive` markers will not have key and value fields set.